Tag Archives: #certifiedmoldtesting

 Freezing Pipes 🥶

 When the weather stays in frozen conditions below zero degrees, this can cause havoc to your home or business.
-We can tend to forget when to prepare for frozen pipes to burst or crack in the busyness of life.
+We can forget when to prepare for frozen pipes to burst or crack in the busyness of life.

 Here are some pointers to help to prevent pipes from freezing: 🥶